Is Biergarten at Epcot worth it?

 Although Biergarten Epcot is an eligible 1 credit option on the Disney Dining Plan (which has temporarily been paused due to the pandemic), you’ll actually be breaking even, instead of stretching your dollar, if you choose this restaurant as one of your daily sit down meals.

 Why?
 Because it’s a fixed price restaurant, it’s actually cheaper to pay for this meal out of pocket to get your money’s worth of food rather than use your Disney Dining Plan credit (temporarily suspended).

 Instead, save those dining credits for restaurants that have a traditional a-la carte system!

 Because one dining credit equals approximately $42, it makes more sense to save it for a restaurant that will cost you considerably more than that per person, not just a couple of dollars more.

-As we explained earlier, it’s a fixed price family-style menu, so you’ll pay the same price no matter how much you eat!
+As I explained earlier, it’s a fixed price family-style menu, so you’ll pay the same price no matter how much you eat!

 And yes, non-alcoholic beverages are included, and alcoholic beverages can be purchased a la carte (see above).

-Currently, you’ll find the same menu options no matter what time of day you dine at Biergarten.
+Currently, you’ll find the same menu options and price no matter what time of day you dine at Biergarten in Epcot.